gr0uch0dev/gr0uch0dev.github.io/_posts/2023-01-03-docker-as-development.markdown

 The application works. `cli` was successfully included in `main.js`.

-## Make user
+## Map users of container and host

 One issue with the approach we followed above is that the command execution in the container is running with `root`.
+We see the following in our `host` (where we are actually `user`)

 ```ls
 $ ls -l